How do you train a squad that doesn't fade?

 The shape of a week

-The annual curve hides what the inside of a week looked like.
-We rotated the schedule around the fixture.
-A Sat match meant Wed and Sun off; a Sun match meant Thu and the following Mon off.
 Pre-season had no league fixtures but kept the same principle: Sat and Sun off in the typical week, with periodic friendlies, scrimmages and rehab sessions filling some weekends.
 Ten of the eleven in-season matches in the 2024-25 club year were Saturdays, so a normal Sat-match week is the cycle to compare pre-season to.

 In-season we changed the brief.
-Monday was a clarity day, easing to 67 percent of game speed with video review and a light session.
-Tuesday became the big training day at 6,833 metres and 126 percent of game speed.
-We roughly aimed for match load on a Tuesday, in less time.
+Monday was a clarity day, easing off with video review and a light session.
+Tuesday became the big training day.
+We roughly aimed for match load on a Tuesday, in less time, which put it well past match pace on the tags.
 This was also our highest contact-load day.
 Thursday became the sharpener at 148 percent of game speed, the single highest-intensity day of the year, although we modulated the volume to keep the boys fresh.
 Short and sharp.
-Friday dropped to a captain's run (the light pre-match walk-through) at 63 percent.
-Saturday was the match.
-Sunday was recovery, reviews, and medicals.
-Four training days and a match.
-Thursday ran 32 percentage points hotter than pre-season's peak.
-We kept Tue and Thu apart because they're both heavy on the nervous system, and Thursday sits far enough from Saturday to recover but close enough to stay sharp.

 The squad-mean number hides a useful detail.
 Different position groups run different distances and accumulate different work, and the question of "did we maintain volume" is really four questions, one per group.
 If the closing-twenty pattern depends on conditioning, it should show up across positions, not only in the backs.
 Props are on the pitch in the closing twenty too.